 Pest monitoring Newly hatched larvae congregate in clusters in leaves at the tops of trees.
 From below, the clusters of larvae are visible as sunlight penetrates the thin leaves, revealing dark clumps.

-Prune out infested branch tips at the tops of trees when larvae are first noticed.
+Prune out infested branch tips at the tops of trees when larvae are noticed.

-It is likely that native predators and parasitoids will find this food source but no records have been noted.
+It is likely that native predators and parasitoids will find this food source.

 See Table 2 in:

 For more information

 See "Sawfly" in: